emca-it/Energy-Log-Server-6.x/16-00-00-Logstash/16-00-00-Logstash.md

 ### Getting data from share folder

-Using beats, you can download files from FTP, SFTP, SMB share.
+Using beats, you can reading data from FTP, SFTP, SMB share.
 Connection to remote resources should be done as follows:

-#### Connecting to FTP server
+#### Input - FTP server

 - Installation